 They say no plan survives first contact with the enemy but this was a complete rout.
 We can at least take some solace in not being the only generals to have our plan scuppered by the weather.
 Who would have guessed at a mini heatwave in the middle of summer, in the UK it’s unthinkable.

-Once on the bed and after a bit of kicking and biting (him not us) to set some basic guidelines he finally settled down and went to sleep.
+Once on the bed and after a bit of kicking and biting (him not us) to establish some working rules he finally settled down and went to sleep.
 We amazingly managed to make it through to 5 in the morning.
-I rushed him down stairs to the toilet and he did his first pee of the day on target on the AstroTurf.
+I rushed him downstairs to the toilet and he did his first pee of the day on target on the AstroTurf.
 What a glorious sunrise and totally worth getting up at the crack of dawn and crippling myself for.